Author: Yuresh

 Written by Yuresh, Podcast Editor & Producer

-• How to Handle Tech Issues, Sudden Deletions, and Emergencies in Podcasting
+• How to Handle Podcast Tech Issues, Sudden Deletions, and Emergencies in Podcasting

-How to Handle Tech Issues, Sudden Deletions, and Emergencies in Podcasting
+How to Handle Podcast Tech Issues, Sudden Deletions, and Emergencies in Podcasting

-If there’s one lesson editing 400+ podcast episodes has taught me, it’s this: Tech issues don’t knock before they arrive.
+Podcast tech issues are one lesson editing 400+ podcast episodes have taught me what to expect—they never knock before they arrive.

 My Personal Backup Rules as a Podcast Editor